History of Stockport County F.C.: Non-league era (2011–2022)

 In February 2015, The Stockport County board of directors issued an open statement about the future aspirations of the football club, named the 'Moving Forward' Document.
 It focused on four key points—stability, sustainability, stadium and success.

 The summer of 2015 saw Stockport starting their third season at National League North level.
 Neil Young was named as Stockport's new permanent manager after having previous successes in the same division with Chester.
 After failing to mount a serious promotion challenge, Young departed in January 2016.
 The club once again turned to Gannon, who returned for a third stint as manager after a successful period at Northwich Victoria.

 Gannon guided the club to a ninth place finish at the end of the 2015–16 season, and a victory in the Cheshire Senior Cup.
 Gannon rebuilt his squad and finished the season around the playoff places over the course of the next two seasons.
 In 2017, a local search was carried out to locate descendants of the club's founders.

 After coming close to promotion in the previous season, 2018–19 was an improved season.
 After a slow start, Stockport reached the second round of the FA Cup, where they lost 1-0 away against Barnet.
 Stockport also reached the FA Trophy semi-finals for the first time, losing 3–2 on aggregate to AFC Fylde.
 The first leg finished 0–0.
 The second leg finished 3–2 to Fylde.
 Stockport ended the season by winning their first league title in 52 years, and with it promotion back to the National League on the final day of the season.
 A parade was held a few weeks after the season ended.
 Also in 2018, Stockport paid tribute to 13 former players who lost their lives in the First World War; former player and Royal Air Force veteran George Haigh, then 103, unveiled a plaque displayed outside the ground.

 Local businessman Mark Stott purchased County for an undisclosed sum in January 2020, making the club debt-free in the process; Stott pledged to return the club to full-time football, help to climb back up the Football League and find a new training ground for County.
+Managed by Dave Challinor (appointed in November 2021), County topped the National League in 2021–22, securing promotion back to the EFL after an 11-year absence.

+Return to the Football League

+In their first season back in League Two, Stockport had a rocky start but went on a great run to finish 4th and reached the 2023 EFL League Two play-off final after a semi-final win over Salford City, losing to Carlisle United 5–4 on penalties after a 1–1 draw at Wembley.
+However, following a season that saw Stockport achieve their current club record of 12 consecutive wins, they finished the 2022-23 season as champions of League Two and returned to the third flight of English football for the first time in 13 years.